ksumme11/GEOL590/Homework/HMK_03/hmk_03.md

 opened the document in my MICR 575 project in R, which is automatically set to C:/Users/kayla/OneDrive/Desktop/UTK/UTK_F2023/GEOL_590, my class folder.
 I changed my working directory to go to my ~/Homework/HMK_03 folder within the class folder for this assignment.
+The program that set it this way is RStudio.

 ## Vectors